A self contained full house for use on your property or on vacation.

 Cover with a self adhesive roofing membrane (either Ice & Water Shield or Liberty roofing).

 Extend the roof self adhesive membrane down the walls a bit (up and over the lip round the outside of the roof).

 Do not use 6mil polyethylene on inside of ceiling.

 UV protection surface

-4 removable and raise-able wood decking sections.
-Raise deck to top of 6" perimeter walls during towing so stuff such as solar panels can be stowed in 4" space underneath.
+Removable and raise-able wood decking sections.
+Raise deck to top of 6" perimeter walls during towing so stuff such as solar panels and awnings can be stowed in 4" space underneath.

 Windows and doors

 2" screws for window nail fin so no danger of being sucked out while towing.